 I have a particular interest in non-traditional relationships and alternative family structures including polyamory, platonic co-parenting, elective/non-elective single parenting and Living Apart Together.
-I have experience of the particular dynamics and challenges that these relationships face and aim to work with every individual and relationship by understanding the unique way in which you operate, rather than making any traditional assumptions or judgements.
+I have experience of the particular dynamics and challenges that these relationships face and aim to work with every individual by understanding the unique way in which you operate, rather than making any traditional assumptions or judgements.

 Training, qualifications & experience

-Post Graduate Diploma in Counselling & Psychotherapy (University of East London - Distinction)
+- Post Graduate Diploma in Counselling & Psychotherapy (University of East London - Distinction)

-Advanced Diploma in Life Coaching (Learning Curve - Distinction)
+- Advanced Diploma in Life Coaching (Learning Curve - Distinction)

-Advanced Certificate in Systemic Practice with Families and Couples (Institute of Family Therapy - Merit)
+- Advanced Certificate in Systemic Practice with Families and Couples (Institute of Family Therapy - Merit)

-Graduate Certificate in Couples Counselling (Relate / University of East London)
+- Graduate Certificate in Couples Counselling (Relate / University of East London)

-Qualification as a Relate Counsellor (Relate)
+- Qualification as a Relate Counsellor (Relate)

-BSc (Hons) Psychology with Philosophy (2:1)
+- BSc (Hons) Psychology with Philosophy (2:1)